tpowellcio/mbrochh.github.com/source/posts/sworcery.md

   about the game later ("I constantly felt like I wanted to return to the game").
 If I just finished this in one session I would probably complain that it only took me 3 hours to beat the game.
+* After my 5th session I am 53% into the game.
+Instead of moving through the gate as the game suggested I went to the hut and took a nap.
+Luckily it was a full moon so the dreamland had more souls to discover and led me to a whole new realm.
+As usual, music and visuals are wonderful.
+I love the game and I hated to stop the dream world and go to sleep.
+What if it kicks me out since full moon will be over tomorrow?